xmlking/spa-starter-kit/README.md

 # Install SASS
 [sudo] gem install sass # verify  `sass --version` > 3.3.0

-# Transpile app and 3rd party ES6 files
-gulp transpile transpile-deps # also run when you add 3rd party ES6 modules e.g., di.js, Diary.js to bower.json.
+# Start the server and watch for file changes to transpile ES6 files, live reload pages etc.
+gulp serve  # gulp --fatal=off serve # no errors should kill the live server.

 # Build project: creates  `dist` directory for deployment to Web Servers.
 gulp --env=PROD # or NODE_ENV=PROD gulp  # `set NODE_ENV=PROD` and `gulp` for windows

-# Start the server and watch for file changes to transpile ES6 files, live reload pages etc.
-gulp serve  # gulp --fatal=off serve # no errors should kill the live server.

 # Other Gulp Commands
 gulp or `gulp build`    # to build an optimized version of your application in /dist